How Do I Apply And Enroll In COBRA Insurance?

 If I leave my current employer my insurance coverage will remain until May 31st.
-I would like to get COBRA coverage as of June 1st to not have any gaps in coverage.
+I would sign up for COBRA coverage as of June 1st to not have any gaps in coverage.
 How would I go about getting COBRA insurance?

-- Your employer work health insurance ended due to a qualifying event
+- Your employer’s work health insurance ended due to a qualifying event

 - Within 45 days of the qualifying event, the employer sends you an election notice to restart your workplace insurance